omdevteam/om/docs_src/docs/advanced_documentation.md

 OM's focus is on real-time (or quasi-real time) processing of experimental data.
-Real-time monitoring programs retrieve data from a facility as soon as possible, often immediately after data is collected and before is is saved to disk.
+Real-time monitoring programs retrieve data from a facility as soon as possible, often immediately after data has been collected, before it is saved to disk.
 Some fast, simple analysis is usually performed on the data.
 The goal is to provide enough information to take quick decisions to the people running an experiment.
 These decisions can often change the direction of the experiment itself while it is still running, adapting it to new conditions and circumstances.

 Usually, it is not necessary to process all the data being collected in order to provide enough information for the decision making.
 For example, the hit rate for a